Marsu4ever/cub3D/README.md

 So if you want to make a 3D game, one way to do it is to...
 1. Make a 2D map in a text file
 2. Then move within the map
-3. As you move, simulate what you should be seeing from your point of view -> Hence use RAY TRACING.
+3. As you move, simulate what you should be seeing from your point of view -> Hence use Ray Tracing.

 **How to Run**:
 ./cub3D maps/map_subject.cub